Mathematics (MATH)

 Department: College of Arts and Sciences

 This course continues the student of concepts of single variable calculus.
 Students study further integration techniques such including integration by parts and trig substitutions.
 In addition, students are introduced to the concepts of parametric equations, sequences, series and vectors.
 Students will also be introduced to several applications of calculus.
+This course meets for five lecture hours per week.

 Grade Mode(s): Standard Letter, Registrar do not use FN, Registrar do not use FS